 The third key element of any successful media relations strategy is creativity.
 Being able to think outside of the box in your media relations strategy will help enormously with crafting outstanding media pitches, creating impactful relationships and developing a strong PR campaign that differentiates your brand from competitors.

-In the words of legendary performance artist Marina Abramović, “If we go for the easy way, we never change.”
+In the words of the legendary conceptual and performance artist Marina Abramović, “If we go for the easy way, we never change.”
+This does not just apply to PR and media relations, but it also relates to people’s personal and professional lives, regardless of their backgrounds.
 Through a combination of hard work, diligence, research and time investment, PR professionals can leverage the utmost level of creativity in order to create content that stands out, is unique, spicy and interesting to the media.
 News should not always be dry, technical and wholly business focused.
+You should strive to stand out from the rest, and develop tactics that are equally engaging and informative.
+While that might not always seem like the easiest combination, being creative is a wonderful way to find that balance.
 It’s wise to take a creative spin on any media relations and public relations strategy — and it will count in the long run.

 4. A Proactive Approach

 Last, but definitely not least, is our fourth key element: look to the future.
 The key to a successful public relations campaign isn’t always the media pitch.
 Sometimes, it’s as simple as sharing thoughts with an editor or a journalist if you come across a particular article of interest.
-Take the time to be visible with media and don’t be intimidated to initiate a thoughtful conversation.
+Take the time to be visible with media and don’t be intimidated to initiate a thoughtful conversation, which can help lead to meaningful and media relationships.
 Make sure to maintain a continuous and open channel of communication.
 Proactivity is everything.

 Investing the time to truly understanding the trends taking place in your industry and forecasting where the space is going in the future is absolutely critical for any noteworthy media relations strategy.
 Adding on to that, encourage your company and business partners to have a unique point of view on industry trends and predictions.
 Empower your brand to take a controversial and remarkable standpoint, as this is what will stand out with media.
 Look ahead at what’s going on with the industry and create evidence-based speculations for the future.
 This can be as simple as sharing a social media post, building a marketing plan, developing a thought leadership blog post or jumpstarting a creative pitch that investigates industry trends.